kentlouisetonino/calculator/README.md

 ## Description
 > - A simple frontend application that will allow you to do arithmetic operations.
 The main
-    technology stack are ReactJS, NextJS, TypeScript, and Vercel.
+    technology stack are Tailwind CSS, ReactJS, NextJS, TypeScript, and Vercel.

 <br />